Calculating the ROI of Water Use in Buildings

 How We Calculate ROI

-At Epic Cleantec, we conduct a detailed assessment for each project to calculate its ROI.
+At Epic Cleantec, we conduct a free, detailed assessment for each project to calculate its ROI.
 In this assessment, we:

 - Examine the project’s location, size, program, and goals;

 - Produce a water balance to understand annual water use for your project and the impact a reuse system can have;

 - Identify any available incentives or grants for the location;

 - Select a system with the smallest footprint and the highest impact;

 - Assess the system’s ROI, including projected annual utility costs and net savings potential.